-Whether you’re looking for a larger auto loan or need help financing a used vehicle, Chase auto loans have versatile options that may work for your situation.
+Whether you’re looking for a larger auto loan or need help financing a used vehicle, Chase Auto Finance has versatile options that may work for your situation.
 With an upper limit of $600,000 per loan, Chase offers some of the largest auto loans that you’ll find.

-Chase, which is a subsidiary of the J.P.
-Morgan Chase & Co., provides loans for cars purchased through its extensive national dealer network.
-It also offers a variety of supplementary services, like the Chase Auto Preferred program and the MyCar platform.
-These services support you not only through the car-buying process, but also as you enjoy and care for your car after its purchase.
+Chase also offers various supplementary services, like the Chase Auto Preferred program and the MyCar platform.
+These services support you through the car-buying process and as you enjoy and care for your car after its purchase.

-When applying for a loan with Chase, you’ll need to provide a variety of financial and personal information:
+When applying for a loan with Chase, you’ll need to provide various financial and personal information: